 Using either our Google Sheets template or our Excel mileage log template file as a log for your mileage report is certainly a step up from using a cumbersome paper-based log, but above all else, we recommend that you use our mileage tracker app.

-We offer a tonne of features including the following:
+We offer tons of features, including the following:

 - Three auto-tracking methods: Bluetooth, vehicle movement monitoring, and Plug’N’Go phone charging tracking